 Forms can be found on the website of the Ministère des Classes Moyennes

 For the purpose of applying for a business license, the following documents will be required

-- A copy of the degree(s) obtained in the field of the business envisaged or for some cases, a training certificate in that activity
+- A copy of the degree(s) obtained in the field of the activity envisaged or for some cases, a training certificate for that activity

 - A CV